What does it generally include?

 - If you're preparing for a new venture such as a product launch

-- Markets are changing
+- When markets are changing

 - If the business environment (laws, regulations, business practices) is changing